 In April of this year, the U.S. Office of Personnel Management (OPM) reported that current and former government employees may have had their personal data compromised as a result of a personnel data breach allegedly conducted by Chinese hackers.
 While preliminary numbers showed that the number of people affected by the attack was around 4 million, a July 9 report from The New York Times said a second, related attack specifically related to the background investigation records of current, former, and prospective Federal employees and contractors could put the total number of those affected closer to 21.5 million.
 The breaches include significant personally identifiable information such as Social Security numbers and fingerprints of many of those affected.

 Millions Affected By Breach

-The background investigation breach could compromise personal information for up to 19.7 million people who applied for background checks as well as 1.8 million non-applicants who are primarily spouses or co-habitants of applicants.
+The background investigation breach could compromise personal information for up to 19.7 million people who applied for background checks as well as 1.8 million non-candidates who are primarily spouses or co-habitants of candidates.
 According to the Times report, every person who has been given a government background check throughout the last 15 years may have potentially had sensitive personal information compromised by the hack.

 OPM Now Facing Two Lawsuits